-Political action committees, or Political action committees, are groups formed to influence elections.
-Individuals, businesses, unions, and other organizations can create them.
-Political Action Committee (PACs) can raise money for political candidates or causes and spend it on campaigning.
+Political action committees (PACs) are groups formed to influence elections.
+Individuals, businesses, unions, and other organizations can create PACs.
+PACs can raise money for political candidates or causes and spend it on campaigning.

 This includes advertising, direct mail campaigns, and even fundraising events.
 We’ll examine how PACs impact elections and what you need to know about them.